chaotic-cx/chaotic-manager/README.md

-Packages can be added to the schedule manually by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipelines) page, selecting "Run pipeline" and adding `PACKAGES` as a variable with the package names as its value.
+Packages can be added to the schedule manually by going to the [pipeline runs](https://gitlab.com/chaotic-aur/pkgbuilds/-/pipelines) page, selecting "Run pipeline" and adding `PACKAGES` as a variable with the package names as their value.
 The pipeline will then pick up the packages and schedule them.
 `PACKAGES` can also be set to `all` to schedule all packages.
 In case one or many packages are getting scheduled, it needs to follow the format `pkgname1,pkgname2,pkgname3`.